Charas! What is it? Where does it come from?

 Clarke’s Cannabis: Evolution and Ethnobotany is an essential read.
 But it’s not without its inconsistencies and inaccuracies.
 There are parts where the authors use the terms hashish and charas interchangeably, which is fine if the context is resin.
 But the index reasserts what’s clearly their final position: charas ‘more accurately’ means the hand-rubbed stuff from the Himalaya.
 Many readers will take this as the last word, and with good reason, these authors being among the highest anointed authorities on all things Cannabis.
 But for a book with ‘ethnobotany’ in the title, it has to be said: On ethnobotanical grounds, Clarke and Merlin have got this wrong.

 Any Afghan or Pakistani readers will, I know, be nodding along to this in agreement.
 Whereas I suspect by this point there will be Westerners—old-timers among them, no doubt—who have already given up reading and decided that they know best and I have no idea what I’m talking about.
 This belief—that charas is what comes from Manali, Parvati, and so on, and all other traditional resin is ‘hash’ —is heavily ingrained in cannabis culture outside Asia, and it’s this that Clarke’s inaccurate claim seems to play to.
-More than anything, such mistakes reflect how few outsiders have made it to the Hindu Kush and northern Afghanistan in recent decades, and indeed how unreliable the received Hippie Trail wisdom about these crucially important regions can be—not just with respect to resin, but also botany.
+More than anything, such mistakes reflect how few travelers have made it to the Hindu Kush and northern Afghanistan in recent decades, and indeed how unreliable the received Hippie Trail wisdom about these crucially important regions can be—not just with respect to resin, but also botany.

 But let’s stick to resin.
 Any Afghans or Pakistanis, and anyone who has been lucky enough to spend any time in their countries, can tell you the preeminent word there for resin is ‘charas’.
 Not hashish.
 In practice, chars.
 A chronic resin smoker, in the Hindu Kush as in India, is hence a ‘charsi’.
 If you still don’t want to take my word for it, have a look at this recent popular Pathan (Afghan) song from Peshawar that celebrates the charsi life.
 It’s from the film Khandani Badmash, which means something like ‘Clan of Rogues’.
 The verse… well, enough said…